Vendicated/Vencord/src/plugins/statusWhilePlaying/README.md

 # StatusWhilePlaying

-This pluign automatically updates your status when playing games.
+This plugin automatically updates your status when playing games.

 It can set your status to any of the current statuses.
 It will revert your status back when the game is closed.